ESCORT 2 - View of the Advisory Committee on Pesticides Environmental Panel

 As regards orchards and similar situations, it was concluded that the issues were slightly different to arable crops, hence it would be necessary to demonstrate the potential for re-colonisation, which could be done via the use of aged residues studies.

 For off-crop effects, the definition proposed by ESCORT 2, ie the potential for re-colonisation within an ecologically relevant time, was accepted.

 For hand-held and home garden uses, it was concluded that due to the small scale of use and hence localised nature of any impact, that no assessment for non-target arthropods is required.
 However, appropriate labelling may be required.

-The Environmental Panel concluded that, subject to the above points, ESCORT 2 was a welcome development and that PSD should, where appropriate, carry out the assessment of non-target arthropods according to ESCORT 2.
+The Environmental Panel concluded that, subject to the above points, ESCORT 2 was a welcome development and, where appropriate, the assessment of non-target arthropods should be carried out according to ESCORT 2.

 The Environmental Panel did however feel that there were key areas which should be considered further in future developments of non-target arthropod risk assessment.
 These areas included:

 - improvement of higher tier study design so that the endpoint is both statistically and ecologically robust